SwarmUS/HiveMind/README.md

 ### External connections
 #### Ethernet port
 The firmware assigns a static IP of 192.168.1.10 to the device with a subnet mask of 255.255.255.0.
-The host computer is expected to have the IP 192.168.1.101 (WILL BE CONFIGURABLE LATER ON) and a TCP socket opened on port 5555.

 The ethernet speed can be measured with [iperf 2](https://iperf.fr/iperf-download.php).
 To open the server on the device, simply build with the `ENABLE_TARGET_IPERF_SERVER` CMake option: